jobisnar/Advanced-Deep-Learning/README.md

-# Advanced-Deep-Learning
+# Advanced Deep Learning
+## Semantic Segmentation Network
-CoE 197F advanced deep learning project
+### CoE 197F advanced deep learning project

 In this link is the pre-trained weights for batch size = 5, epoch = 40